googleapis/google-cloud-java/README.md

 Long running operations (LROs) are often used for API calls that are expected to take a long time to complete (e.g. provisioning a GCE instance or a Dataflow pipeline).
 The initial API call creates an "operation" on the server and returns an operation ID to track its progress.
-LRO RPCs will have the suffix `Async` appended to call (i.e. `clusterControllerClient.createClusterAsync()`)
+LRO RPCs will have the suffix `Async` appended to the call name (i.e. `clusterControllerClient.createClusterAsync()`)

 Our generated clients provide a nice interface for starting the operation and